Emergency Rental Assistance

 - If you are seeking assistance with more than one utility, you will need to complete a Utility Assistance Form for each additional utility.

 ERA allows a landlord to apply for rent and/or utility assistance on behalf of the tenant.
 The landlord must provide all required eligibility documentation for the tenant household.

 On behalf of the tenant, the landlord must complete and/or provide the following documentation:

-- All other required documentation including tenant income documents (see above)
+- All other required documentation including tenant income documents (see step 2)